 Nose: The nose opens with lightly fruity aromas like apple or grape.
 That’s quickly followed by notes of malted barley, sugar and oak.

 Taste: A mild smoke element is balanced by toasted cereal, wood and a pleasant touch of sweetness.
 Malted barley is present throughout, while the texture is consistently smooth, though a little too dry to qualify as creamy or overly rich.

 Finish: The malted barley hangs, and is joined by a little spice, oak, peat and an ample hint of chocolate and coffee at the very end.
 There’s essentially no heat that isn’t at least accompanied by an element of rewarding character and flavour.

-Again, what Johnnie Walker Green Label 15 Year Old does best is deliver bold Scotch taste while balancing peripheral flavours with absolute aptitude.
-It’s almost like a tasting class in your mouth because it flirts with elements that are far more more pronounced in other expressions from other brands.
-Meanwhile, the smooth texture and sustained element of malted barley gives the spirit a pure, classic sensibility.
-Such well-rounded distinction makes Johnnie Walker Green Label 15 Year Old Blended Scotch Whisky both a perfect introduction to Scotch whisky and then a tasty old friend with a few tricks still up its sleeve.
+Again, what Johnnie Walker Green Label 15-Year Old does best is deliver a bold Scotch taste while balancing peripheral flavours with absolute aptitude.
+It’s almost like a tasting class in your mouth because it flirts with elements that are far more pronounced in other expressions from other brands.
+Meanwhile, the smooth texture and sustained element of malted barley give the spirit a pure, classic sensibility.
+Such well-rounded distinction makes Johnnie Walker Green Label 15-Year-Old Blended Scotch Whisky both a perfect introduction to Scotch whisky and then a tasty old friend with a few tricks still up its sleeve.
 Delicious.